Donaim/miseq-workflow-pres/slides.md

 This should be a reminder slide.

-It should highlight two nodes at the bottom:
+It should highlight two pathways:
-- V3 tropism interpretation
+- V3 tropism / HCV resistance interpretation
 - intactness analysis

 Note sure yet what to say.